310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
 Heeey!
 I’d love to chat all night, but it’s dark outside now.
-We’ve finished our work, so it’s time to withdraw ourselves!
+We’ve finished our work, so it’s time we call it a day!

 You’ve all done an excellent job today!